agorf/jot/README.md

 jot grep --color Jane -- all
 ```

-Display lines for all notes:
+Display number of lines for all notes:

 ```shell
 jot wc -l -- all